 - Corporate foundations or corporations involved in grantmaking

 - Other types of philanthropic organisations

-EFC members will be given priority in the selection of European participants.
+EFC members are given priority in the selection of European participants.
 Applicants should be fully committed to actively participating and engaging in the programme and respecting the confidentiality of other participants.
 The applicant’s organisation should fully support the applicant’s total participation for the duration of the programme.
 As the programme is conducted in English, the ability to work in English is essential.

 How to apply